tardisfromtornspace/Bridge-Commander/Documentation/DoctorWhoModReadme.txt

 == Changelog ==
+1.3.2 -
+   Fixes:
+   * Updated AdvArmourTechThree to 1.942, adding a possibly forgotten NextHandler call.
+   * Updated RealityBomb to 0.52, adding that same possibly forgotten NextHandler call.
 1.3.1 -
    Fixes:
    * Updated AdvArmourTechThree to 1.94, cleaned code more and fixed potential issue with uninvicibilitators.